-Code SI61 Full Year
+Code \$161 Full Year

 Prerequisite: Placement in the Honors program is by application.
-The selection process takes place at the end of the third quarter of grade 6.
+The selection process takes place at the end of the first semester of grade 6.
 Science and Mathematics are blocked for teaming purposes.

 In order to qualify for Science honors, students must meet the criteria and be accepted for both the Science Honors and Mathematics Honors programs.